evanvolgas/reflectedintelligence/_posts/2025-05-07-you-are-the-context-you-keep-the-memory-revolution-in-ai.md

 ## The Future: Neural Thought Languages & Collaborative Memory

 Advanced AI agents are beginning to develop internal "languages" of thought different from natural language—nicknamed "neuralese."
-Instead of reasoning step-by-step in English, an AI performs internal computations in a compressed vector form that's far more information-dense.[^11]
+Instead of reasoning step-by-step in English, an AI performs internal computations in a compressed vector form that's far more information-dense.

-Early research from 2024/2025 showed that by injecting certain latent vectors corresponding to reasoning steps directly into a model's activation space, researchers could induce complex reasoning without any human-language prompts.[^12]
+Early research from 2024/2025 showed that by injecting certain latent vectors corresponding to reasoning steps directly into a model's activation space, researchers could induce complex reasoning without any human-language prompts.

 Another emerging direction is collaborative memory, where multiple agents share and contribute to a common memory space.
-This shared memory enables agents to learn from each other's experiences, making the network of AI systems more powerful than the sum of its parts.[^13]
+This shared memory enables agents to learn from each other's experiences, making the network of AI systems more powerful than the sum of its parts.

 ## Key Takeaways